ChanJoon/log_resource/README.md

 ***
 This is python script logs CPU, Memory, and GPU usage for NVIDIA Jetson board. <br>
+There are two files for logging the usages
++ cpu_mem_logger.py: total CPU usage and Memory usage for specified processes are logged
++ jetson_stats/examples/resource_logger.py: total CPU usage and Memory usage for specified processes  and total GPU usage are logged <br>total CPU usage and Memory usage for specified processes are logged
-I modified and add a script 'resource_logger.py' into the original package from [jetson_stats](https://github.com/rbonghi/jetson_stats)
+For second script, I modified and add a script 'resource_logger.py' into the original package from [jetson_stats](https://github.com/rbonghi/jetson_stats)
 ***
 <br><br>